 Finally, many unforeseen circumstances can arise in personal injury cases.
-New evidence may be collected, new offers may be presented, the other party’s insurance may wish to settle, and a myriad other factors.
+New evidence may be collected, new offers may be presented, the other party’s insurance may wish to settle, and a myriad of other factors may come into play.
 Lawyers are necessary for the legal process to understand the laws that apply to all these developments and directly negotiate the accident case with the insurance providers.
 Your lawsuit may hinge on your lawyer’s ability to effectively collect and present new evidence.
 Vehicle collisions in particular have many developments: new witnesses, new footage (showing different angles of each car involved), newly reported injuries, and the potential for multiple parties to be at fault.
 With car accidents, this means multiple insurance providers paying out multiple settlements.

-Don’t overestimate your ability to negotiate a personal injury claim, hire a lawyer.
+Don’t overestimate your ability to negotiate a personal injury claim; hire a lawyer.

 You should never overestimate your ability to handle a claim from start to finish yourself.
 Even if you have experience negotiating with auto insurance companies, there are many things involved in an automobile accident case for which you will need legal representation.
 This is where personal injury lawyers help: